apache/pekko/docs/src/main/paradox/io-tcp.md

 @@@ note

-The SO_NODELAY (TCP_NODELAY on Windows) socket option defaults to true in Akka, independently of the OS default settings.
+The SO_NODELAY (TCP_NODELAY on Windows) socket option defaults to true in Pekko, independently of the OS default settings.
 This setting disables Nagle's algorithm, considerably improving latency for most applications.
 This setting could be overridden by passing `SO.TcpNoDelay(false)` in the list of socket options of the @scala[`Connect` message]@java[message by the `TcpMessage.connect` method].